 Yes!
 All students receiving financial aid must meet the Standards for Satisfactory Academic Progress.
-You can learn more about these standards by reviewing the Satisfactory Academic Progress Guide at www.financialaid.ucla.edu.
+You can learn more about these standards by reviewing the Satisfactory Academic Progress Guide on our website

 Departmental merit scholarships utilize academic performance (GPA) as one measure to help determine eligibility.
 Please see individual applications for their requirements.